bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 For instance, there exists a string method <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase" class="markup--anchor markup--p-anchor">str.toUpperCase()</a> that returns a capitalized `str`.

-Here’s how it works:
+Here's how it works:

     let str = "Hello";

     alert( str.toUpperCase() ); // HELLO

 Simple, right?
-Here’s what actually happens in `str.toUpperCase()`:
+Here's what actually happens in `str.toUpperCase()`:

 1.  <span id="5a30">The string `str` is a primitive.
 So in the moment of accessing its property, a special object is created that knows the value of the string, and has useful methods, like `toUpperCase()`.</span>
 2.  <span id="7659">That method runs and returns a new string (shown by `alert`).</span>